 Aspirin: For decades, low-dose aspirin has been recommended for preventing heart attacks, but more recently, the American Heart Association has changed its recommendation.[ref]

-Aspirin acts to inhibit the inflammation in the arteries as well as helping with the resolution of inflammation.
+Aspirin acts to inhibit the inflammation in the arteries as well as help with the resolution of inflammation.
 In addition to blocking the formation of inflammatory molecules (COX2 inhibitor), aspirin also promotes the formation of resolvins.
-This is what makes aspirin unique and different from other drugs that just block inflammation.[ref]
+It is what makes aspirin unique and different from other drugs that just block inflammation.[ref]

 Talk with your doctor, of course, before beginning daily aspirin therapy.
 Aspirin isn’t right for everyone.
-People at a higher risk of bleeding (medical issues, medications, etc) shouldn’t take aspirin.
+People at a higher risk of bleeding (medical issues, medications, etc.) shouldn’t take aspirin.
 If you don’t have any contraindications, the question then becomes: Will you benefit from aspirin?
-Genetic research fills in some of the answers on whether aspirin is likely to give you benefits for preventing heart attacks.
+Genetic research fills in some answers on whether aspirin is likely to give you benefits for preventing heart attacks.

 DHA and EPA are the fatty acids used to create the pro-resolving mediators in atherosclerosis.